Ant01n3/AntApplet/README.md

     }
 ```

-Here is the behavior of the graph actor:
+Here is the behavior of the environment:

 ```scala
     def receive() = {
     }
 ```

 Implementation note: the actor model is implicitly mutli-threaded, but rest assured that there is not one thread per actor.
 Instead, Akka uses a thread pool.
 Most of the time the thread pool is as large as your number of cores.
 This model gracefully scales according to your resources.
-This implies that your environment graph actor, the GUI and the ants will be allowed to run in distinct threads if possible, but two ants can run on the same thread for example.
+This implies that your environment actor, the GUI and the ant actors will be allowed to run in distinct threads if possible, but two ants can run on the same thread for example.
 Future agent-based simulation platforms will probably investigate actors.